In this article:

 - Make a budget.
 This is a sound financial strategy at any time, but especially now, it can help you allocate your income in the best way possible.
 Use your budget to portion out your spending, and make sure to give priority to the things that are essential for your daily life.

 - Plan for your debt payments.
 If you have the means, plan to make at least the minimum payment on all your bills so you don't miss a bill or pay late.
 If you're struggling to pay the minimum, contact your creditor to see if it provides a program or option that could help you.
-If your finances have been impacted by the coronavirus, check out this list of financial and non-financial institutions that are offering relief during this time.

 If you don't think you'll be able to keep up with your bills, you can also contact a nonprofit credit counselor.
 Credit counselors help you assess what debt you have and, if necessary, can put you on a debt management plan to help you repay your debts.
 Consider this option after first checking with your creditors to see if any relief options they are offering could help you get through this time.
 If you think credit counseling may be a good option for you, go to the National Foundation for Credit Counseling website to get started.